ServiceNow/picard/README.md

 ### How does PICARD work?

-The following picture shows how beam search is integrated with PICARD.
+The following picture shows how PICARD is integrated with beam search.

 <p align="center">
     <br>